apache/ofbiz-framework/README.md

-Apache OFBiz
+Apache OFBiz®
 ============

-Welcome to __Apache OFBiz__!
+Welcome to __Apache OFBiz®__!
 A powerful top level Apache software project.
 OFBiz is an Enterprise Resource Planning (ERP) System written in Java and houses a large set of libraries, entities, services and features to run all aspects of your business.